wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 The ROOT tag MUST contain a 32 byte value of a Merkle tree root as described in {{merkle-tree}}.

-The MIDP tag value MUST be timestamp of the moment of processing.
+The MIDP tag value MUST be the timestamp of the moment of processing.

 The RADI tag value MUST be a uint32 representing the server's estimate of the accuracy of MIDP in seconds.
 Servers MUST ensure that the true